vipin251/get-data-project/code_book.md

  - Unit of measurement (if no unit of measurement list this as well)
  - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
 Describe these 4 levels).

-### Variables in the final_mean_df tidy data set
+### Variables in the tidy_data_means/ tidy_data.txt set
 1. subject
  * contains the id of the person performed the taskes.
 Value varies from 1 to 30.
 Each subject performed six activities
   * Class of the variable: Integer
 2. activiy
  * Contains the activity label performed by the subject.
-There are six levels STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS.
+ * There are six levels STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS.
  * Class: Factors
 3. TimeBodyAccelerationMeanX
  * Contains the mean of time domain of body acceleration mean along X axis
  * Class: numeric